 print(person.name)

-No heavy, blocking tasks, or side-effects should be performed within a property.
-The code inside the set
+No heavy, blocking tasks, or tasks with side-effects inside a property.
+The code inside the set and get methods of a property should be as minimal as possible.

 In most cases, only return or modify the value of the property.
 At most, what is necessary to validate and maintain the integrity of your object’s data.